mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 Lottie is a popular format for rendering vector-based animations.

 There is a plugin in RmlUi for serving such animations, located in the `lottie` sample.
-This plugin uses the [rlottie](https://github.com/Samsung/rlottie) library to render the animation.
+This plugin requires the [rlottie](https://github.com/Samsung/rlottie) library to render the animation.

 Once the `lottie` plugin is initialized, the `<lottie>`{:.tag} element is available as a normal RML tag.